-Tomi Lahren on the hot seat after abortion comments
+Tomi Lahren's show pulled for a week after abortion comments

 "I can't sit here and be a hypocrite and say I'm for limited government but I think the government should decide what women do with their bodies," she said on the program.

-Lahren was criticized for the remark by a number of fellow conservatives -- including Beck.
+While no official reason has been given for Lahren's on-air absence this week, her comments on abortion drew considerable criticism from a number of her fellow conservatives -- including Beck.

 After expressing his disagreement on Twitter over the weekend, Beck tried to rebut Lahren's comments on his radio show on Monday.